AFTAC-SD/OSNDS-Sensor/README.md

 # OSNDS-Docker
 ## To build the image you run:
- docker build --tag osnds-docker .
+ '''docker build --tag osnds-docker .'''
 ## To execute the image into a temporary container with GPIO privileges you run:
- docker run --privileged -it --rm osnds-docker
+ '''docker run --privileged -it --rm osnds-docker'''

 ## Running behind a proxy
  When running behind a proxy several changes needs to be made.